facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 #### Onboarding

 The default onboaring dialogue pair is in `task_config/onboarding.json`.
-We recommend you use a different onboarding example as the one provided is quite easy.
+We recommend you use a different onboarding example, because the one provided is quite easy.

 To use a custom onboarding path, specify the `mephisto.blueprint.onboarding_path` when running `fast_eval.py`.
 The onboarding file should be a jsonl file, where each line is a json dict consisting of a pair of dialogues to evaluate, and where `is_onboarding` is set to True.